Marian Apartments (Lafayette, Indiana)

-The Marian Apartments, also known as Marian Flats, is a historic apartment building located at Lafayette, Tippecanoe County, Indiana.
+The Marian Apartments, also known as Marian Flats, is a historic apartment building located at Lafayette, Indiana.
 It was designed by Oliver W. Pierce, Jr. and built in 1907.
 It is a three-story, rectangular, brick building with limestone and wood trim.
 It features polygonal three-story projecting bays.

 They were listed on the National Register of Historic Places in 1983.